maximilienGilet/notification-bundle/README.md

 ## Translations

-For now this bundle is only translated to de, en, es, fr, it.
+For now this bundle is only translated to de, en, es, fa, fr, it, nl.

 Help me improve this by submitting your translations.